CodeOp-tech/FS22_Team2/README.md

-# Welcome to MSB.inc
-# (My Shopping Buddy / My Sustainable Business)
+# Welcome to MSB.inc - My Shopping Buddy / My Sustainable Business
 We are a marketplace app promoting local and sustainable shopping through gamification.
 - Our app is for customers interested in sustainability, who want a fun and rewarding way to shop locally and sustainably.
 - It is also for local small business owners interested in promoting sustainability, who are looking to connect to their local customer base and receive additional visibility/marketing exposure.